ur5us/insomnia.rest/content/blog/progress-report-3.md

 ---
 date: 2017-01-01
 title: Month 6 Recap – $50 MRR
-draft: true
 slug: progress-report-3
 series: ["transparency"]
 tags: ["company", "progress"]
 ---

 December is a notoriously slow month because of the holidays.
-I decided to take some time off to reflect on things and spend time with family, so this recap will be relatively short. _(Still interesting, I promise!)_
+I also decided to take some time off to reflect on things and spend time with family, so this recap will be relatively short. _(Still interesting, I promise!)_